weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <p class="adjust-line-length">
 Hello!
 I am a principal researcher at the <a href="https://www.chicagobooth.edu/" target="_blank" > University of Chicago Booth School of Business</a>, mentored by Professor <a href="https://www.chicagobooth.edu/faculty/directory/w/amy-ward" target="_blank" > Amy  Ward</a>.
 I obtained my Ph.D. at the <a href="https://nus.edu.sg/" target="_blank"> National University of Singapore</a>, working with Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank">Zhisheng Ye</a>.
-I was fortunate to visit Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> in 2023 Fall, and Professor <a href="https://people.miami.edu/profile/1d92943aaf793b047e6a5017b9f4a5c1" target="_blank">Xu Sun</a> in 2019 Summer.
+I was fortunate to visit Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> at the University of Toronto in 2023 Fall, and Professor <a href="https://people.miami.edu/profile/1d92943aaf793b047e6a5017b9f4a5c1" target="_blank">Xu Sun</a> at the University of Florida in 2019 Summer.
 Previously, I obtained my B.E. from the <a href="https://en.sjtu.edu.cn/" target="_blank"> Shanghai Jiao Tong University</a> in 2020.
 </p>